History of the Atlanta Braves: 1976–1989: Ted Turner buys the Braves

 After three straight losing seasons, Bobby Cox was hired for his first stint as manager for the 1978 season, and he promoted a 22-year-old slugger named Dale Murphy into the starting lineup.
 Murphy hit 77 home runs over the next three seasons, but struggled on defense, positioned at either catcher or first base while being unable to adeptly play either.
 However, in 1980, Murphy was moved to center field and demonstrated excellent range and throwing ability, while the Braves earned their first winning season since 1974.

-Cox was fired after the 1981 season and replaced with Joe Torre, under whose leadership the Braves attained their first divisional title since 1969.
+Cox was fired after the 1981 season and replaced with Joe Torre, under whose leadership the Braves saw the team win its first 13 games of the season (setting a since-equaled MLB record) and attained their first divisional title since 1969.
 However, they were swept by the eventual World Series champion St. Louis Cardinals in the NLCS.
 Strong performances from Bob Horner, Chris Chambliss, pitcher Phil Niekro, and short relief pitcher Gene Garber helped the club, but no Brave was more acclaimed than Murphy, who won both a Most Valuable Player and a Gold Glove award.
-Murphy also won a Most Valuable Player award the following season, but the Braves began a period of decline that defined the team throughout the 1980s.
-Murphy, excelling in defense, hitting, and running, was consistently recognized as one of the league's best players, but the Braves averaged only 65 wins per season between 1985 and 1990.
-Their lowest point came in 1988, when they lost 106 games.
+Murphy also won a Most Valuable Player award the following season.
+Murphy, excelling in defense, hitting, and running, was consistently recognized as one of the league's best players.
+However, he was one of the few bright spots during the team's worst stretch since its days in Boston.
+The Braves averaged only 65 wins per season between 1985 and 1990, bottoming out in 1988 when they lost 106 games, the most in the Atlanta portion of franchise history and their most overall since 1935.